 Apache Kafka primer

-ksqlDB is an event streaming database built specifically for Apache Kafka®.
+ksqlDB is a database built specifically for stream processing on Apache Kafka®.
 Although it's designed to give you a higher-level set of primitives than Kafka has, it's inevitable that all of Kafka's concepts can't be, and shouldn't be, abstracted away entirely.
 This section describes the minimum number of Kafka concepts that you need to use ksqlDB effectively.
 For more information, consult the official Apache Kafka documentation.

 The primary unit of data in Kafka is the event.
 An event models something that happened in the world at a point in time.
 In Kafka, you represent each event using a data construct known as a record.
 A record carries a few different kinds of data in it: key, value, timestamp, topic, partition, offset, and headers.